-Twisted currently uses Subversion for source control.
+Twisted currently uses Git for source control.
 All development must occur using branches; when a task is considered complete another Twisted developer may review it and if no problems are found, it may be merged into trunk.
 The Twisted wiki has a start.
-Branches can be managed using Combinator for interfacing with the SVN repo, or using twisted-dev-tools if interacting with the Git mirror.